How to get rich

 • donate stocks with capital gains to charity instead of cash,

 and so on.
-My impression is that, the more complex the tax code is, the more loopholes there are, and the more homework pays off.
+My impression is that the more complex the tax code is, the more loopholes there are, and the more homework pays off.

 Invest in stock market index funds

 Index funds are boring, but they are also amazing.
-In ordinary activities, like studying, doing research, or playing tennis, if you don’t put any effort, you will be pretty bad.
-But the amazing thing of index fund investment is that you get the average return of the economy with zero effort.
-All the hard work is done by the managers and employees of firms that create value, and all you need to do is to own the stocks to get paid the capital gains and dividends.
+In ordinary activities like studying, doing research, or playing tennis, if you don’t put any effort in, you will be pretty bad.
+But the amazing thing about index fund investment is that you get the average return of the economy with zero effort.
+All the hard work is done by the managers and employees of firms that create value, and all you need to do is own the stocks to get paid the capital gains and dividends.
 I view index funds as one of the greatest inventions of the 20th century.
 Historically, the average return has been 6% per year after adjusting for inflation and volatility.
 This is why I claim that it is easy to become rich.
-Imagine that starting at age 20, you open a Roth IRA account, contribute to the max (assume $7000 per year, which is the current IRA contribution limit), and invest in an index fund that yields 6% real return per year.
-Then after 40 years, your investment grows to \[ 7000\times(1.06+1.06^2+\dotsc+1.06^{40})=7000\times \frac{1.06-1.06^{41}}{1-1.06}=1,148,334,\] so you are a millionaire.
-Invest a bit more or longer, and you can be a multi-millionaire.
-This is the power of compound intrest: in this example, even though you have invested only \(7000 \times 40=280,000\), due to compounding, investment becomes significantly larger.
-One of my favorite books on personal finance, The Richest Man in Babylon, explains compound intererest as “Learn to make your treasure work for you.
+Imagine that, starting at age 20, you open a Roth IRA account, contribute to the max (assume $ 7,000 per year, which is the current IRA contribution limit), and invest in an index fund that yields a 6% real return per year.
+Then, after 40 years, your investment grows to \[ 7000\times(1.06+1.06^2+\dotsc+1.06^{40})=7000\times \frac{1.06-1.06^{41}}{1-1.06}=1,148,334,\] So you are a millionaire.
+Invest a bit more or for a bit longer, and you can be a multi-millionaire.
+This is the power of compound interest: in this example, even though you have invested only \(7000 \times 40=280,000\), due to compounding, the investment becomes significantly larger.
+One of my favorite books on personal finance, The Richest Man in Babylon, explains compound interest as “Learn to make your treasure work for you.
 Make it your slave.
 Make its children and its children’s children work for you.”

 Conclusion

 You don’t really need a high income to be rich.
 You don’t need special skills or luck either.
 The difficulty of becoming rich is that you need a lot of discipline: you need to resist temptations, establish wise spending habits, avoid paying unnecessary taxes, and consistently invest in a stock market index fund.
-The reason why most people are not rich is simply because they lack discipline: they either don’t save enough or don’t know how to invest.
+The reason why most people are not rich is simply that they lack discipline: they either don’t save enough or don’t know how to invest.